stangeor/USA-Regional-Sales-Analysis/README.md

 Converted raw transactional data into actionable insights that drove improvements in regional sales performance.

-Leveraged Python for data ingestion and validation, and BI tools for executive reporting and interactive analysis.
+Used Python for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.

 ---